Brothers Grimm Article

 This you probably know…

 The Brothers Grimm were Jacob Grimm and Wilhelm Grimm.
-They lived in Germany and we mostly know about them because they left us a collection of beloved fairy tales.
-Between 1812 and 1857 they published 7 different editions of this collection.
+They lived in Germany, and we know about them mostly because they left us a collection of beloved fairy tales.
+Between 1812 and 1857, they published seven different editions of this collection.

 This is what you may not know…